 At the heart of NuVu’s curriculum are studios, a series of 3-4 week immersive interdisciplinary projects.
 In a typical trimester, a student will participate in two different studios.
 Each trimester ends with an open innovation period during which students have the freedom to dig deeper into a topic of particular interest from earlier in the term.

 Studios designed for younger students focus on developing foundational skills and creative confidence.
 As students learn to navigate open-ended problems, collaborate effectively, build empathy for others and communicate their ideas effectively using a variety of media, studios become more sophisticated.
 This process eventually prepares each student to complete a 12th grade Capstone Project on a topic of their choosing.

 Each year, the NuVu team develops a new assortment of studios that connect with the relevant issues and challenges of our time.
 Here are some examples of recent studios:

 Seminars meet once per week and last for an entire trimester.
-They cover topics that students have expressed interest in learning more about.
+They cover topics where students have expressed particular interest.
 Through reading, writing and discussion, seminars allow NuVu students to explore topics that extend and inform each year’s studios.